ihcsim/promdump/README.md

 ## Why This Tool

-When debugging users' Kubernetes clusters with restrictive access, I find it invaluable to get access to the Prometheus metrics on their clusters.
+When debugging users' Kubernetes clusters with restrictive access, I find it helpful to get access to the Prometheus metrics on their clusters.
 To reduce the amount of back and forth (due to missing metrics, incorrect labels etc.), it makes sense to ask the users to _"get me everything around the time of the incident"_.